-ASP: Application service provider is an organization that hosts applications on centralized servers.
+ASP: An application service provider is an organization that hosts applications on centralized servers.
 ASPs are organizations that remotely host, manage and deliver computer applications from an off-site location.

-CHFS: The Cabinet for Health and Family Services, the agency that administers KHIE and several other departments and agencies with which the public frequently interacts including the departments for Public Health, Kentucky Medicaid and Community Based Services.
+CHFS: The Cabinet for Health and Family Services is the state agency that administers KHIE and other public programs and services including the departments for Public Health, Medicaid Services and Community Based Services.

-CPOE: Computerized provider order entry systems are clinical applications that enable clinicians (e.g., physicians, nurses, therapists, pharmacists) to enter orders (for tests, medications, services or other clinical processes) for further processing (storage in a database for record-keeping, routing/communicating to someone or a system performing the test or procedure, for further service delivery).
+CPOE: Computerized provider order entry systems are clinical applications that enable physicians, nurses, therapists, pharmacists and other clinicians to enter orders for tests, medications, services or other clinical processes for further processing, such as storage in a database for recordkeeping, routing/communicating to someone or a system performing the test or procedure, for further service delivery.

-EHR: An electronic health record is an aggregate electronic record of health-related information on an individual that is created and gathered cumulatively across more than one health care organization and is managed and consulted by licensed clinicians and staff involved in the individual's health and care.
+EHR: An electronic health record is a comprehensive electronic record for an individual created, shared and gathered cumulatively among multiple facilities and across more than one health care organization.
+The EHR is managed and consulted by licensed clinicians and staff involved in the individual's health and care.

-EHR Incentives: Monetary incentives provided by the 2009 American Recovery and Reinvestment Act that provide payments to eligible professionals, eligible hospitals and critical access hospitals as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
+EHR Incentive Program: Monetary incentives created by the 2009 American Recovery and Reinvestment Act provide payments to eligible professionals, eligible hospitals and critical-access hospitals as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.

-ePHR: Electronic personal health record is an electronic, cumulative record of health-related information on an individual, drawn from multiple sources, that is created, gathered and managed by the individual.
+ePHR: An electronic personal health record is a digital record of an individual's health-related information drawn from multiple sources. ePHRs are created, gathered and managed by the individual.
 The integrity of the data in the ePHR and control of access to it are the responsibility of the individual.

-EMR: An electronic medical record is an electronic record of health-related information on an individual that is created, gathered, managed and consulted by licensed clinicians and staff from a single organization involved in the individual’s health and care.
+EMR: An electronic medical record is a digital record of an individual's health-related information that is created, gathered, managed and consulted by licensed clinicians and staff from a single organization involved in the individual’s health and care.

-Electronic Prescribing: Electronic prescribing automates the clinician's process for prescribing medications for patients by electronically delivering the prescription to the retail pharmacy or mail order service.
+Electronic Prescribing: Electronic prescribing automates the process for prescribing medications to patients by electronically delivering the prescription to the retail pharmacy or mail order service.

-GOEHI: The Governor’s Office of Electronic Health Information provides leadership for the development of the Kentucky Health Information Exchange.
-It is a part of CHFS.
+GOEHI: The Governor’s Office of Electronic Health Information provides leadership for development of the Kentucky Health Information Exchange.
+It is an agency of CHFS.